 Additionally, groups like the Food Rescue Program work to divert food waste, taking foods that would usually be wasted from Pi, our dining halls, and areas in Middletown to schools and homeless shelters in the area.
-Click here if you’re interested in any of the university’s housing and hunger programs.
+(Editor’s note: food rescue is an awesome super low commitment way to help out the community for about 30 min once a week and you should absolutely consider signing up <3) Click here if you’re interested in any of the university’s housing and hunger programs.

 If you want to get directly involved in sustainability initiatives on campus, there are many student groups you can get involved with.
 If soil gets you going (not just pregnant ladies are into that), then you should walk or bike down to Long Lane Farm, Wes’s student-run farm.
 You could also join forces with the wild kids over at WILD Wes (Working for Intelligent Landscape Design @ Wesleyan), who are currently using sustainable permaculture techniques to continue planting on the original WestCo site and move on to other sites on campus (like the Butts courtyard).